Houston Bills Backers prepare for Wild Card weekend

 “We’re going to cut off the street and we’re going to have DJs out there, things for sale,” said Noble.

-Because again, you can never have too much Bills gear.
-And don’t worry Buffalonians —
+Because again, you can never have too much Bills gear, and don’t worry about the menu.

 But Bills fans will be able to party with a purpose and give back.
 Noble says every year, the Backers raise money for different charities.
 This year, he says the money raised will go to the family of late Bills superfan Pancho Billa.